tencentyun/intlcloud-documents/product/云智 AI 应用服务/人脸识别/词汇表_intl.md

 Positive and negative samples are relative concepts.
 Assuming that there are 10 face images in Face Recognition, of which 4 ones are of person A and 6 person B, if the purpose is to identify A, then the number of positive samples is 4 and the number of negative samples is 6; however, if the purpose is to identify B, then the number of positive samples is 6 and the number of negative samples is 4.

 ### Recall Rate
-In Face Recognition, let's say we have P positive samples (face images from the same person) in the test set is P and N negative samples (face images from different persons), if the algorithm correctly identifies (true positive) TP positive samples correctly and incorrectly recognize (false negative) FN positive samples as negative; correctly recognized TN negative samples and wrongly identifies FP negative samples as positive,  where TP + FN = P and TN + FP = N, we have the recall rate is TP / P * 100%.
+In Face Recognition, let's say we have P positive samples (face images from the same person) in the test set, and N negative samples (face images from different persons).
+If the algorithm correctly identifies (true positive) TP positive samples and incorrectly recognize (false negative) FN positive samples as negative; and the algorithm correctly identifies (true negative) TN negative samples and incorrectly identifies (false positive) FP negative samples as positive,  where TP + FN = P and TN + FP = N, we have the recall rate is TP / P * 100%.

 ### False Acceptance Rate (FAR)
 FAR = FP / N * 100%